-At the Piatchek Law Firm, our attorneys can assist you in pursuing your dream of starting a business.
+At the Piatchek Law Firm, our business attorneys can assist you in pursuing your dream of starting a business in Missouri.
 We understand that starting a business can be exciting, scary, and stressful all at once.
 After all, I, Joseph Piatchek, started this business once upon a time.
 Even though we are an established business now, we are still growing, just like you, and we’re still excited about business.

 We love meeting with new business owners.
 Sometimes they have a lot of questions, and sometimes they are so overwhelmed, they don’t know where to begin or which questions to ask.
 We routinely assist both new business owners and existing business owners.
 While not all new businesses succeed, it is the many success stories from our clients that keep us going and keep us excited about business law.